Be prepared to get out of your comfort zone

 The key appears to lie in a common misconception many experienced business people hold, believing OKRs to be a form of planning.

-Instead, it’s far more helpful to think of Objectives and Key Results as the main method for executing strategy.
+Instead, it’s far more helpful to think of Objectives and Key Results as the main method for deploying strategy.

 What kills our ability to think strategically